-If a current student studying on a F1 visa needs to make a school transfer, they are advised to do so in a timely fashion.
-It is required that students inform the ISSO by completing a "F-1 Transfer Out Request" via the ISS' Portal.
-Failure to do so will result in the student's record being transferred in Terminated status.
-However, Initial students are required to inform the International Student Services Office of their intention to transfer, via email, phone or in person before the program start date listed on their I-20.
-Failure to do so will result in the student's record being transferred in Terminated status.
+If a current student studying on an F1 visa needs to make a school transfer, they are advised to do so in a timely fashion.
+It is required that students inform the ISS by completing an F-1 Transfer Out Request" via the ISS' Portal.
+Failure to do so will result in the student's record being transferred to a Terminated status.
+However, Initial students are required to inform the International Student Services Office of their intention to transfer, via email, phone orr in person before the program start date listed on their I-20.
+Failure to do so will result in the student's record being transferred to a so will result in the student's record being transferred to a Terminated status.
 Initial students will also need to begin courses at the new Institution no later than 30 days of their entry date into the U.S. We ask that any student, who informs the department via phone.